-Dick P. Allen has served on Tandem's board of directors since July 2007, and previously served as the Company's Chairman from August 2007 to January 2013.
-Mr. Allen is also engaged directly in the diabetes community through his personal involvement with JDRF; the Mary & Dick Allen Diabetes Center at Hoag Hospital; and as a Board Member for Providence St. Joseph Health.
-Mr. Allen is a past chairman of the international board of directors of JDRF, and served as a member of the JDRF Board of Directors from July 2008 to June 2014.
-Mr. Allen has more than 45 years of experience in the health care industry and was previously the President of DIMA Ventures, Inc., a private investment firm providing seed capital and board-level support for start-up companies in the healthcare field.
+Mr. Allen has served as independent lead director since March 2019 and on our board of directors since July 2007.
+He previously served as the Company's Chairman from August 2007 to January 2013 and from January 2016 to February 2019.
+Mr. Allen is engaged directly in the diabetes community through his personal involvement with JDRF and the Mary & Dick Allen Diabetes Center at Hoag Memorial Hospital Presbyterian.
+Mr. Allen served as a member of the International Board of Directors of JDRF from July 2008 to June 2014 and as Chairman from July 2012 to June 2014.
+Mr. Allen has more than 50 years of experience in the health care industry and was previously the President of DIMA Ventures, Inc., a private investment firm providing seed capital and board-level support for start-up companies in the healthcare field.
 He was a co-founder and Vice President of Caremark, Inc., a home infusion therapy company that was later acquired by Baxter International.
 He was also a co-founder and director of Pyxis Corporation that was later acquired by Cardinal Health, Inc. Mr. Allen received a B.S. (cum laude) from Yale University and an M.B.A. from Stanford University Graduate School of Business where he served on the faculty as a Lecturer in Strategic Management for thirteen years.